wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-configure-an-app-service-environment.md

 - Scale down the first worker pool if you don't need those unused instances anymore.
 This operation takes about 30 minutes to complete.

 **Autoscaling**: One of the tools that can help you to manage your compute resource consumption is autoscaling.
 You can use autoscaling for front-end or worker pools.
 You can do things such as increase your instances of any pool type in the morning and reduce it in the evening.
 Or perhaps you can add instances when the number of workers that are available in a worker pool drops below a certain threshold.

 If you want to set autoscale rules around compute resource pool metrics, then keep in mind the time that provisioning requires.
-For more details about autoscaling Azure Environments, see [How to configure autoscale in an Azure Environment][ASEAutoscale].
+For more details about autoscaling App Service Environments, see [How to configure autoscale in an App Service Environment][ASEAutoscale].

 ### Storage